 I’ve had too many experiences in the past where I’ve bought crap and it couldn’t hold up to the daily rigors of a tropical climate, dust, public transport, or whatever.
 Never again.

-Gear Safety & Security
+▸ Digital Nomad Gear Safety & Security

 Finally — and most importantly — you probably don’t need all this gear.
-I don’t need all this gear —at least not all at once.
+I certainly don’t need all this gear —at least not all at once.

-I prefer to pack as light as possible, and packing for a move overseas is hard enough without bringing a ton of unnecessary gadgetry.
+I prefer to pack as light as is practical for the situation.
+Packing for a move overseas is hard enough without bringing a ton of unnecessary gadgetry.